Kuyavian–Pomeranian Voivodeship: Sights and tourism

 The region is rich in historic architecture ranging from Romanesque and Gothic architecture to Renaissance, Baroque and Art Nouveau.
 Other preserved historic old towns include Bydgoszcz, Grudziądz and Brodnica.
-There are also numerous castles, including Dybów, Golub, Radzyń Chełmiński, Świecie, Zamek Bierzgłowski, preserved castle towers, including Brodnica and Kruszwica, and palaces, including Jabłonowo-Zamek, Ostromecko, Wąpielsk, Żołędowo.
+There are also numerous castles, including Dybów, Golub, Radzyń Chełmiński, Świecie, and Zamek Bierzgłowski, preserved castle towers, including Brodnica and Kruszwica, and palaces, including Jabłonowo-Zamek, Ostromecko, Wąpielsk, and Żołędowo.
 The Dybów Castle was the place where in 1454 King Casimir IV Jagiellon issued the famous Statutes of Nieszawa, covering a set of privileges for the Polish nobility; an event that is regarded as the birth of the noble democracy in Poland, which lasted until the late-18th-century Partitions of Poland.
 The manor in Szafarnia was a place of stay for Fryderyk Chopin during his 1824 and 1825 summer vacations, and contains a museum dedicated to the composer.